-Yes, I know it’s only March and the Ride for Roswell isn’t until June 24, but this year I’m gearing up for major fundraising, setting a personal goal of $25,000 and a team goal of $40,000.
-As of today (3/11/17), my supporters have donated $4,620 towards this goal, which is pretty awesome.
-With 105 days to go, I need to raise an average of $180 per day to reach my goal.
+Yes, I know it’s only April and the Ride for Roswell isn’t until June 24, but this year I’m gearing up for major fundraising, setting a personal goal of $25,000 and a team goal of $40,000.
+As of today (4/17/17), my supporters have donated over $6,000 towards this goal, which is pretty awesome.
+With 68 days to go, I need to raise an average of $275 per day to reach my goal.
 Three daily contributions of $92 each will make the magic happen!
 One of those contributions could be yours!
-Also, don't forget to ask if your employer will match funds, to make your donation have an even bigger impact.
+Also, don't forget to ask if your employer will match funds, to make your donation have an even greater impact.
 As you plan your charitable giving for 2017, please consider supporting me in my personal fight, as well as all the amazing work being done at Roswell Park Cancer Institute to find a cure for cancer.

 For those not already familiar with my journey thus far, I was diagnosed in November 2015 with bile duct cancer that had metastasized to my abdomen.
 This is a very rare cancer, and it is currently incurable.
 I participated in a clinical trial at RPCI from February through April 2016, and since then have continued to receive chemotherapy to shrink my tumors.
 I have made a lot of progress in that regard.
 Through my doctors and other support services at Roswell my side effects are fairly well-controlled.
 I have bad days, good days and great days, but my optimism rarely wavers and I remain very hopeful for the future.
 I take things one day at a time.
 The journey I have been on has taught me many things--the two most outstanding being that I have an incredibly amazing support system that has carried me through and continues to do so, and to be grateful every single day.
 I know it’s cliché, but no one is promised another day, and that becomes even clearer when you have a disease such as cancer.